ABOUT US

 CFUW Southport offers opportunities for our members to learn and socialize through:

-• December 6th Vigil Against Violence Against Women, now in it’s 32 year ,
+• December 6th Vigil Against Violence Against Women

 • strengthening relationships with our Saugeen First Nations neighbours through actions to address the recommendations of the Truth and Reconciliation Commission;

-• Scholarships supporting female students, women and non-binary individuals to reach their educational goals.
+Scholarships supporting women, and individuals who identify as women, to reach their educational goals

 Our History